bobheadxi/bobheadxi.github.io/_posts/2019-4-20-ipfs-orchestrator.md

 The [Interplanetary Filesystem (IPFS)](https://ipfs.io/) is a piece of tech I've been working with extensively during my time as a remote software engineer at [RTrade Technologies](/rtrade-techologies).
+It's been interesting, but juggling part-time remote dev work with my [UBC Launch Pad involvement](https://bobheadxi.dev/tags/#launch-pad) and schoolwork certainly takes a bit of a toll - I'll probably write a blog post about that at some point.

-We wanted to explore offering a service that would provide a set of IPFS nodes, hosted on our end, that customers can use to bootstrap their private networks - groups of IPFS nodes that only talk to each other.
+Anyway - RTrade wanted to explore offering a service that would provide a set of IPFS nodes, hosted on our end, that customers can use to bootstrap their private networks - groups of IPFS nodes that only talk to each other.
+It's a bit of a underdocumented feature (a quick search for "ipfs private networks" only surfaces blog posts from individuals about how to manually deploy such a network), and it kind of goes against the whole "open filesystem" concept of IPFS.
+That said, it seemed like it had its use cases - for example, a business could leverage a private network that used RTrade-hosted nodes as backup nodes of sorts.

-So I began work on [Nexus](https://github.com/RTradeLtd/Nexus), the core of the product, which handles on-demand deployment, resource management, metadata persistence, and fine-grained access control for private IPFS networks running within Docker containers on RTrade infrastructure.
-This post goes over some of the high-level components and work that went into the project, with links to implementation details and whatnot:
+So I began work (from scratch) on [Nexus](https://github.com/RTradeLtd/Nexus), a service that handles on-demand deployment, resource management, metadata persistence, and fine-grained access control for arbitrary private IPFS networks running within Docker containers on RTrade infrastructure.
+This post is a *very* brief run over some of the high-level components and work that went into the project, with links to implementation details and whatnot:

 * [Deploying Nodes](#deploying-nodes)
 * [Orchestrating Nodes](#orchestrating-nodes)
 * [Access Control](#access-control)
 * [Exposing an API](#exposing-an-api)

+TODO: a "package map"

 ## Deploying Nodes